vlasky/pdf-reader-mcp/CONTRIBUTING.md

 # Contributing to PDF Reader MCP Server

+> **🍴 Fork Notice:** This is a fork of [@sylphlab/pdf-reader-mcp](https://github.com/sylphlab/pdf-reader-mcp) with Claude Code compatibility fixes.
+Please consider contributing to both this fork and the [original repository](https://github.com/sylphlab/pdf-reader-mcp) to benefit the wider community, as the maintenance timeline and longevity of this fork is uncertain.

 Thank you for considering contributing!
 We welcome contributions from the community.

 ## How to Contribute

 1.  **Reporting Issues:** If you find a bug or have a feature request, please open an issue on GitHub.
     - Provide a clear description of the issue.
     - Include steps to reproduce (for bugs).
     - Explain the motivation for the feature request.